Skip to main content

 Implement phase 7.3 - adding Withings smart scale integration.

-Then run coderabbit.
+Then run coderabbit --agent.
 Once it completes, let it take as long as

 it needs to fix any issues it might find.